 - 5. Suppose we extend IC with tuples of the following form.
 A tuple type is written as a sequence of types in parentheses.
 For example, the type (int, bool, string) represents a 3-tuple.
 The individual elements of the tuple can be accessed (i.e., read or written) in a manner similar to array elements.
 For example, if x has type (int, bool, string), the expression x[0] has type int, x[1] has type bool, and x[2] has type string.
 Tuples are unlike arrays in that the index expression must be a constant.
 For simplicity, we assume that tuples don't contain class types; this ensures that different tuples cannot be subtypes of each other. - (a) Explain why is it necessary to require that the index of a type expression must be a constant. - (b) Write additional typing rules in the static semantics of IC for expressions and statements to support tuples. - (c) Consider the types T1 = (int, (int, int) []) and T2 = (int, (int, int)) [].
 Consider a variable x having either type T1 or type T2.
-Write an expression which type-checks and has the same type in both cases; and an expression which type-checks if x has type T1, but doesn't if x has type T2.
+Write an expression that type-checks and has the same type in both cases.
+Write an expression that type-checks if x has type T1, but doesn't if x has type T2.
 We require that x, 0, and 1 are the only variables and constants in your expressions. - (d) Syntactically, the tuple element access expression looks like an array element access expression.
 Will this create problems for type checking?
 Explain briefly. - 6.
-Consider a C-like language that manipulates pointers.
-Statements and expressions have the following syntax:
+Read "Type-Based Race Detection for Java" by Flanagan and Freund. - The system extends the Java syntax with three items: - guarded_by modifiers on fields; - requires modifiers on methods; and - classes parameterized by locks.